 Not quite.
 Now the tattooist is in trouble, instead of a blank canvas to allow the artist to excel and create, they are up against the workings of another.
-Even with the best will and expertise in the world cover ups and reworks never turn out the same quality as a tattoo that starts with blank skin.
-Success is determined by whether or not the tattoo looks better than it did before, not by completion of original intent.
+Even with the best will and expertise in the world cover-ups and reworks never turn out the same quality as a tattoo that starts with blank skin.
+Success is determined by whether or not the tattoo looks better than it did before, not by the completion of original intent.

 Follow these rules to get the best answer to your question AND a quality tattoo:

-1) Decide what you want your sleeve to look like – Think style (traditional, colour, black and grey, realistic), think theme, think subject matter.
+1) Decide what you want your sleeve to look like – Think style (traditional, colour, black and grey, realistic), think the theme, think subject matter.

-3) Pick your tattooist – don’t look purely at location, you want it bad enough you will get there.
+3) Pick your tattooist – don’t look purely at the location, you want it bad enough you will get there.

 4) Contact your artist – arrange a consultation.
 This is a big piece, this is an important piece.
 Any artist with any worth or sense of decency will understand that and will allow you some time to chat about what it is you want.

-5) During your consultation you have the opportunity to ask THAT question but most artists prefer the more delicate “What is your hourly rate?”, followed by “About how many sessions do you think this will take and how many hours will we be working per session?”.
+5) During your consultation, you have the opportunity to ask THAT question but most artists prefer the more delicate “What is your hourly rate?”, followed by “About how many sessions do you think this will take and how many hours will we be working per session?”.
 If this is more than you were hoping/thinking it might be the time to mention it to the artist and discuss any other options.
-Be honest and up front.
-Artists aren’t there to rob you, they just want what what their work is worth.
+Be honest and upfront.
+Artists aren’t there to rob you, they just want what their work is worth.
 Some will move on this, especially if you are having a large piece done.
 Other’s however maintain their rates no matter what.
 Every artist is different.